Ubeidiya prehistoric site: Habitation remains and environment

 The site also features rock surfaces in which the prehistoric man lived during the Pleistocene period.
 As a result of geologic breakage and foldage activity, the rock surfaces are now inclined at an angle of 70 degrees.
 It is thought that the area used to feature a pristine lake along which Homo erectus lived after his exodus from Africa.
 The finds discovered at the site validate this theory.

 Archaeologists found bones of animal species that went extinct altogether, such as sabre-toothed cats, mammoths and giant buffalo, as well of species still surviving elsewhere in the world, such as baboons, warthogs, hippopotamuses, giraffes and jaguars.

+In a new study, a team from the Hebrew University in Jerusalem set out to establish an absolute chronology for Ubeidiya using three different dating methods, including cosmogenic isotope burial dating in which the soil was examined for rare isotopes created when cosmic rays strike quartz crystals in the sediments.
+According to their findings, the formation of the Ubeidiya site took place between 1.93 and 2.13 million years ago.